 A Javadoc-style comment must come just before the code it is associated with.
 For example, a Javadoc comment for a class should be just above the class declaration and a comment for a method should be just above the method declaration.
 Each comment should begin with a short description, followed by an option longer description.
 Then you can include an number of different metadata tags, which must be supplied in a specific order.
 Some important tags include:

 Let’s look at an example.
-Here’s a simple Javadoc comment that describes a class:
+Here’s a simple Javadoc comment that describes a class:/**Here’s what it will look like when you generate the Javadoc documentation:

 * Activity for loading layout resources